 What Makes a…..Series is published by the Metropolitan Museum of Art.
 They are perfect for grades 6-8, or as a read aloud with late elementary students.
 I would recommend this set as a purchase for your classroom, it will last for years to come.
 We personally own these and they are filled with information about each artist and feature many colorful photographs and explanations of their work.

-Learn about POP Art with these fun and free Andy Warhol art projects for kids.
+Learn about POP Art with this fun and free Andy Warhol art project for kids.
 These activities are great for students of all ages, with multiple levels and adaptations you can adjust for your teaching style.
-Students will work on process art, and can color in our free printable Warhol art templates or design their own graphics with this simple technique.
+Students will work on process art and can color in our free printable Warhol art templates or design their own graphics with this simple technique.

 What is Mondrian Art?
 Mondrian Art originated from Piet Mondrian, a famous artist, dutch painter, and pioneer of 20th-century art abstract paintings. ur Mondrian Art for Kids is perfect for any age and ability!
 This beautiful artwork may look hard, but it’s so easy with our step-by-step video tutorial and instructions.
 Using stained glass window paint found online or in local craft stores, your child can create a beautiful masterpiece.

 Pointillism is a fun artistic technique for any age level!
 Children enjoy making these representational pieces of artwork.
 This is a great craft for children who like to work on details.

 Miro has an amazing surrealist quality to his work, making him a fun artist to study.
 Children can get creative with their doodles and have fun with this easy project.
 Give children a black sharpie marker and encourage them to explore lines and shapes.
 Show them how to make shapes inside of shapes and color block.

 Here are three different ways your children can create beautiful representations of Mondrian’s artwork.
 This is a great beginner craft for young children.